vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/limit.md

 <!--
 ## Performance tip

-Nebula Graph {{ nebula.release }} does not implement the pushdown optimization of the storage layer of the `LIMIT` statement.
+NebulaGraph {{ nebula.release }} does not implement the pushdown optimization of the storage layer of the `LIMIT` statement.
 Statements similar to `MATCH (n:T) RETURN n LIMIT 10` or `LOOKUP on i_T | LIMIT 10` will generate excessive resource occupancies in the graphd process.
 A graphd process will retrieve all T-type vertices from all storaged processes and then return 10 vertices.
 If the total amount of data is large, the graphd process will consume a lot of memory at this time and even cause OOM.
 -->